Davey Suicide

-Davey Suicide is an American rock singer and eponymous band.
+Davey Suicide is an American rock singer and the name of his band.
 They are based in Hollywood, California.
 The group, formed in 2010, is known for their personas, avant-garde lyrics, stage antics, and big rock anthems.

 Davey Suicide's first recordings gained attention from Century Media, Standby Records, and Rob McDermott (former Linkin Park manager) after playing Chain Reaction in October 2011.
 Davey Suicide signed a recording contract with Standby Records in 2012 and was recognized on Alternative Press's list of "100 Bands You Need to know", Kerrang Magazine's "50 Greatest Rockstars in the World", Big Cheese "Introducing", and Revolver Magazine's "Ones to Watch".
 Davey Suicide is currently signed to Out of Line Music.

 Musical style

 Davey Suicide has been classified as a rock band with industrial and goth elements.
 Early band influences include Guns N' Roses, Pantera, Metallica, Marilyn Manson, Nine Inch Nails, and Eminem.
 Davey's favorite frontmen and lyricists are Axl Rose, Eminem, and Marilyn Manson, whom he has tattooed on his forearm.